Story and Photos by Nicholas Gill

 Upper Circuit: Eight hundred meters of catwalks straddle the top of the middle portion of the falls.
 Like the lower circuit, this part of the park is heavily forested and there are good chances of seeing toucans and coatimundi.
 Panoramic views of the largest sections of the falls are quite good, while the tiny ant–like figures moving on the lower circuit below also make for an interesting sight.

 Lower Circuit: Sixteen hundred meters of catwalks and trails, mostly through forest, are highlighted by one excellent mirador that sits towards the bottom of the middle portion of the falls and peers up at the upper circuit.
 From here, those who have bought the Great Adventure attachment (included with the Passaporte Verde package), can take a wet speed boat ride up the river that gets up close to the falls and at points, goes underneath them (dry bags are provided), then returns to a drop off point four miles down river to connect with an all terrain vehicle ride for 5 miles through the forest that connects back to the entrance.
+There are other boat options that go downriver and back to the same spot, where you can keep valuables and dry clothing to change into in a locker.

 Go to Page 2